zjdgx/tylermcginnis.github.io/pages/articles/2017-01-03-react-interview-questions/index.md

 ***

-> In which life cycle event do you make AJAX requests and why?
+> In which lifecycle event do you make AJAX requests and why?

 AJAX requests should go in the __componentDidMount__ lifecycle event.